rdfostrich/article-jws2018-ostrich/content/evaluation.md

 OSTRICH-reduced shows the results without the auxiliary `OSP` and `POS` indexes.
 These results have been derived from the ingestion into a regular OSTRICH store, so ingestion time is not explicitly measured, only storage size.
-For BEAR-A, the HDT-based approaches outperform OSTRICH in terms of ingestion time.
+For BEAR-A, the HDT-based approaches outperform OSTRICH in terms of ingestion time, they are about two orders of magniture faster.
-Only HDT-CB requires less storage space.
+Only HDT-CB requires slightly less storage space.
-The Jena-based approaches ingest faster than OSTRICH, but require more storage space.
+The Jena-based approaches ingest one order of magnitude faster than OSTRICH, but require more storage space.
 For BEAR-B-daily, OSTRICH requires less storage space than all other approaches except for HDT-CB at the cost of slower ingestion.
-For BEAR-B-hourly, only HDT-CB, Jena-CB and Jena-CB/TB require less space than OSTRICH.
+For BEAR-B-hourly, only HDT-CB and Jena-CB/TB require about ten times less space than OSTRICH.

 <figure id="results-ingestion-bear-a" class="table" markdown="1">